AdobeDocs/journey-optimizer-learn.en/help/reporting-on-ajo-od/capture-impression-click-events.md

 ---
-title: Track and Report Adobe Jouney Optimizer (AJO) Offers delivered  vi AJO Offer Decisioning
+title: Capture impressions and interactions events
 description: This tutorial extends an existing Adobe Journey Optimizer (AJO) implementation that delivers personalized offers based on contextual data such as temperature.
-It outlines how to capture impression and interaction events and prepare the data for reporting within Jouney Optimizer.
+It outlines how to capture impression and interaction events and prepare the data for reporting within Journey Optimizer.
 feature: Decisioning
 role: User
 level: Beginner
 doc-type: Tutorial
+recommendations: noDisplay, noCatalog
-last-substantial-update: 2025-06-10
+last-substantial-update: 2025-07-18
 jira: KT-18526

 ---
-# Capture impressions and interactions
+# Capture impressions and interactions events

 To enable reporting on AJO offer impressions and clicks, the following components must be configured:
 >[!NOTE]
 >
-> These prerequisites were already completed in the create schema,datset section of [previous tutorial](https://experienceleague.adobe.com/en/docs/journey-optimizer-learn/personalizing-offers-with-real-time-weather-data/create-schema-and-dataset)
+> These prerequisites were already completed in the create schema and dataset section of the [previous tutorial](https://experienceleague.adobe.com/en/docs/journey-optimizer-learn/personalizing-offers-with-real-time-weather-data/create-schema-and-dataset)

 ## 1. Dataset in Adobe Experience Platform (AEP)